Keep It Sweetly Simple!

 I'd love that!

 My congratulations to you both.
 Please phone me between 9 and 9 on any day, or text anytime.
 Or use my Contact form that’s on this blog.
-I specialise in simple weddings and you’ll find lots more information here.
-I also have a Google Business Page.
+I specialise in simple weddings and you’ll find lots more information here

 At our one-hour meeting together, you would personalise the ceremony I’ve put together, with every option the Attorney-General will allow.
 There are other choices you can make as well.
 I’ll then prepare your ceremony for your wedding and it will probably fit on one A4 page!
 I’ll print it on parchment paper in the font of your choice – to match the font you choose for your certificate.